worldnetworksr/worldnetworksr.github.io/_posts/2022-07-31-how-to-install-azcopy-azure-storage.md

 [System.Environment]::SetEnvironmentVariable("PATH", $userenv + ";C:\Users\local\AzCopy", "User")
 ```

-I hope this helps you to install AzCopy and configure it.
+I hope this helps you to install AzCopy on Linux and Windows.
 If you have any questions, feel free to leave a comment.